Marcus Ericsson wins rough IndyCar season-opening race

 Castroneves left IndyCar’s new mobile medical care center with an ice pack on his right hand, and a clean X-ray taken on his right knee.
 Pagenaud said his finger was bruised but he was fine.

-Harvey wasn’t so lucky and was transported to a hospital — IndyCar said it was for an evaluation out of “an abundance of caution” — after Kyle Kirkwood became the second Andretti driver to go airborne and sailed directly over Harvey’s head.
+Harvey wasn’t so lucky and was briefly seen at a local hospital after Kyle Kirkwood became the second Andretti driver to go airborne and sailed directly over Harvey’s head.
 Rinus VeeKay had slid into a tire barrier, Harvey ran into the back of VeeKay and Kirkwood launched over both cars.

+“It was a pretty disappointing way for our race to go there,” Harvey said later through his team, Rahal Letterman Lanigan.
+“I really couldn’t avoid Rinus and then just had a little bit of pain in both wrists when I was trying to get out of the car.
+Physically, I’d say it was a tough race but I felt great.”

 But there was more to come.